-2. Prototype cut
+320 2.
+Prototype cut

 No hits in time with the trigger outside the search region to reduce the impact of multiple scattering on the measured efficiency.
-The radial distribution of hits (in time with the trigg-ger) w.r.t. the extrapolated pad falls rapidly and has a long tail from muons scattered in the last telescope chamber.
+The radial distribution of hits (in time with the triggger) w.r.t. the extrapolated pad falls rapidly and has a long tail from muons scattered in the last telescope chamber.
 As a result, a search region of 7×7 pads is chosen.
 This cut reduces further the statistics by 5 %.

-About 30 thousand events pass the selection, for each ASU.
-The distribution of the number of hits above the low threshold is showed in Figure X. The efficiency ε is calculated as the probability to have at least one hit in the search region:
+About 30 thousand events pass the selection for each ASU.
+They are used to build the distribution of the number of hits above the 3 threshold.
+The efficiency ε of a given threshold is calculated as the probability to have at least one hit in the search region: